 20 September 2012

-The University of Bristol’s regular giving programme raised more than £1 million for the first time in 2011/12, thanks to the generosity of over 6,400 alumni donors and a further 750 gifts from students, parents, staff and other friends.
-Bristol now has the third most successful regular giving programme at a UK university.
+The University of Bristol’s regular giving programme raised more than £1 million for the first time in 2011/12, thanks to the generosity of alumni donors as well as students, parents, staff and other friends.

 ‘Our donors have driven some remarkable results,’ said Vice-Chancellor Professor Eric Thomas.
 ‘Donors help to make Bristol University’s education and research even better than we could otherwise afford.
 I am very grateful to all the Bristol alumni, parents, students, staff and friends who supported Bristol in 2011/12.’